philamp/formovie_theater_hdr_settings/README.md

+> [!TIP]
+> - TLDR:
+>   - The projector seems to be based on a maxnits/maxcontrast = 500/50, so it means you should not configure LLDV for maxlum less than 250 nits, otherwise you won't be able to reach peak brightness.
+>   -

 # Formovie Theater Calibration

 My calibration values for the Formovie Theater projector, which is hard to calibrate in HDR for some reason.